-The Company's immediate parent company is Bank of Scotland plc.
+The Company's immediate parent company is Bank of Scotland plc (incorporated in Scotland)...

-The parent undertaking, which is the parent undertaking of the smallest group to consolidate these financial statements is Bank of Scotland plc.
-Copies of the consolidated annual report and financial statements of Bank of Scotland plc may be obtained from 25 Gresham Street, London EC2V 7HN.
+The financial statements of the parent undertaking, which is the parent undertaking of the smallest group to consolidate these financial statements is Bank of Scotland plc may be obtained from 25 Gresham Street, London EC2V 7HN.